 K N O W L E D G E P R O D U C T I O N P R O J E C T ( K P P - U S )

 The Knowledge Production Project (KPP) is a dynamic, open-access archive, search tool, and data visualization platform.
-This project, almost a decade in the making, endeavors to gather, organize, and make available for analysis all knowledge produced on the Middle East since 1979.
+This project, more than a decade in the making, endeavors to gather, organize, and make available for analysis all knowledge produced on the Middle East since 1979.

-Our English-language archive, now composed of eight separate databases, systematically catalogues peer-reviewed journals, books, dissertations, translated books, book reviews, think tank papers, films and television programs, and websites.
+Our English-language archive, now composed of eight separate databases, systematically catalogues peer-reviewed journals, books, dissertations, translated books, book reviews, think tank papers, Congressional testimonies, films and television programs, and websites.

 T R E N D S I N K N O W L E D G E P R O D U C T I O N